Netflix's Self Made: Inspired by the Life of Madam C. J. Walker

 Madame CJ Walker Hair Products at Sephora

 On March 4, 2016, Sundial Brands, a skincare and haircare company, launched a collaboration with Sephora in honor of Walker’s legacy.
 The launch, titled “Madame C.J.
-Walker Beauty Culture,” comprised four collections and focused on the use of natural ingredients to care for different types of hair.
+Walker Beauty Culture,” comprised four collections focused on using natural ingredients to care for different hair types.

 Madame CJ Walker